alex-feel/terraform-cloudflare-zone/README.md

 }
 ```

-* Run the following commands:
+* Run the following command (make sure you run this command every time to get new changes):

 ```bash
 $ terraform init -upgrade